-- Set the name for the zip file or folder for the document and supporting files.
+- Specify the name for the .zip file or folder for the document and supporting files.
 By default Google Web Designer uses the same name you specified for the HTML file when you created the file.

-- Choose the location where you want to save the file.
+- Choose the location where you want to save the .zip file or folder.
 Either enter the path to the location where you want to save the file, or click the folder icon to navigate to an appropriate location.

-- Create zip - compresses files into a zip file for downloading.
+- Create Zip - Compresses files into a .zip file.

-- Choose which CSS prefixes you want to include in the file.
-By default all are selected to provide the widest range of browser compatibility.
+- Select which CSS prefixes you want to include in the file.
+By default, all are selected to provide the widest range of browser compatibility.